 It’s difficult to say whether or not hotels monitor their networks, but one thing is clear – it is possible to do so.
 You see, hotel servers aren’t unique – like other servers, they keep a log file of data transactions made by their users.
 Your browsing data (the IP addresses you contact, login/logout times, time spent on a website), as well as some of your personal details (name, surname, room number), is on that file, and therefore, available to access.

 While your hotel’s management usually won't be able to see the contents of your communications, they can easily find out what websites you visit and how much time you spend browsing the Internet.
 Doesn’t sound like private browsing, does it?

-In fact, VPN protection reaches far beyond an unsecured WiFi.
+In fact, a virtual private network (VPN) protects you far beyond unsecured Wi-Fi.
 If you have a VPN enabled, you can securely browse on a public or any other type of network.

-If you want to know more about how a VPN works, check out this comprehensive VPN connection guide.
+If you want to know more about how a virtual private network (VPN) works, check out this comprehensive VPN connection guide.
 It will answer all of your questions.

 Here’s what you can do once you have the NordVPN app on your device:

 What many users like about NordVPN is that the robust security comes in the form of a simple and functional app, which you can download to your smartphone, computer, tablet or even a router.
-If you don’t have it yet, I’d suggest getting one right away – all the plans are backed up with a 30-day money-back guarantee, so you have plenty of time to see if the service matches your expectations.
+If you don’t have it yet, I’d suggest getting one right away – all the plans are backed by a 30-day money-back guarantee, so you have plenty of time to feel the benefits of having a VPN on all the time.

 Get the latest news and tips from NordVPN.